Climate change is hopeful, actually

 🎯 Action step 4 of 4: REFLECT — what can you commit to?
 What fresh perspectives can we look at?

-This REFLECT module is a 3-step concept scavenger hunt:
+A fun twist!
+This section of our Action Pack is a 3-step concept scavenger hunt:

 1. Learn about divergent thinking (which you can basically do in the image below)